Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Introduction

-Askaryan radiation is a consequence of a neutrino of any flavour interacting in a radiotransparent medium such as ice, however, as the effect ultimately comes from the induced EM cascade, the detection efficiency is strongly dependent on neutrino flavor.
+Askaryan radiation is a consequence of a neutrino of any flavor interacting in a radio transparent medium such as ice.
+However, as the effect ultimately comes from the induced EM cascade, the detection efficiency is strongly dependent on neutrino flavor.
 Charged-current $\nu_e$ interactions and $\nu_e+e^-$ elastic scatters convert a large fraction of the neutrino energy into the EM cascade.
-These interactions are mostly available to electron neutrinos.
 Neutral-current interactions of all $\nu$ flavors may initiate hadronic cascades which receive, on average, only 20\% of the neutrino energy.
-These hadronic cascades will themselves produce EM sub-cascades due principally to decaying $\pi^0$ particles, however a fraction of energy is lost to hadrons.
-On the other hand very high energy EM cascades undergo elongation via the LPM effect\cite{Landau1953,Migdal1956} which does not affect hadronic cascades.
-Radiation emitted by the LPM-elongated EM cascades is more strongly beamed at the Cherenkov angle and thus is less likely to intersect detection antennas.
-Thus, overall, despite their stronger signal emission, statistically speaking, $\nu_e$ are not necessarily the dominant detected flavor given an astrophysical expectation of $(\nu_e:\nu_\mu:\nu_\tau) = (1:1:1)$.
+These hadronic cascades themselves will produce EM sub-cascades due principally to decaying $\pi^0$ particles, but a fraction of energy is lost to hadrons.
+On the other hand very high energy EM cascades undergo elongation via the Landau-Pomeranchuk-Midgal (LPM) effect \cite{Landau1953,Migdal1956} which does not affect hadronic cascades.
+Radiation emitted by the LPM-elongated EM cascades is strongly beamed at the Cherenkov angle and thus is less likely to intersect detection antennas.
+Therefore, despite their stronger signal emission, $\nu_e$ are not necessarily the dominant detected flavor given an astrophysical expectation of $(\nu_e:\nu_\mu:\nu_\tau) = (1:1:1)$ and most of the acceptance is expected to arise from hadronic cascades.